moisespsena-go/go-logging/README.md

     $GOPATH/src/pkg/github.com/moisespsena-go/logging

-You can use `go get -u` to update the package.
+You can use `go get -u github.com/moisespsena-go/logging` to update the package.

 ## Documentation